shalamike/IMS-Starter/README.md

-Coverage: 34%
+Coverage: IMS-Starter 83.4%, src/main/java 80.1
 # Project Title

 One Paragraph of project description goes here

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+1. download the project from github
+2. open command prompt
+3. change directory to the target file location on the command prompt using cd <your file directory>

 ### Prerequisites

-What things you need to install the software and how to install them
+you will need to have atleast java 14

 ```
 Give examples